Ashton-Sidhu/aethos/README.md

 clean.describe_column('Fare') # Get indepth statistics about the 'Fare' column

+clean.mean() # Run pandas functions on the pyautoml objects

 clean.missing_data # View your missing data at anytime

 clean.correlation_matrix() # Generate a correlation matrix for your training data